 My cheat version of red coconut sticky rice – xoi gac nuoc dua is a great recipe that removes much of the time and hassle that you get with traditional methods.
 All you will need for this is simply a 2 L (2 qt) pot / dish with a lid, a microwave and about 45 minutes!
 I promise you this is the easiest red coconut sticky rice – xoi gac nuoc dua on the internet and it is gluten-free, dairy-free and suitable for vegans.

-Today I am sharing our family’s sticky rice recipe with you guys today because Tet (Lunar/Chinese New Year) is nearly here!
+Today I am sharing our family’s red sticky rice recipe with you guys today because Tet (Lunar/Chinese New Year) is nearly here!
 Like my other sticky rice recipes, this is a cheat version that can be made in the microwave and a fraction of the time.
 It can also be made in advance, so it’s a great way to help spread your cooking out and ease the stress of preparing a big new year feast.
-If you looking to serve up green, yellow or magenta sticky rice as well this year, check out My Cheat Vietnamese Sweet Coconut Sticky Rice – Xoi Nuoc Dua.

 The iconic red colour of the rice comes from the baby jackfruit which is much like a normal jackfruit but usually much smaller.
 In my experience, you won’t find these in your local supermarkets.
-The only way to get it is either at an Asian grocery or a friend who grows it in their garden!
-And be careful, the red colour will stain clothes and SKIN!
+The only way to get it is either at an Asian grocery (usually frozen section) or a friend who grows it in their garden!

 - The best cookware for this is a casserole baking dish with a lid that is roughly 1.5 L to 2 L. Anything smaller may cause the liquid to spill out of the bowl / dish while cooking.